 It is a safe guess that the settlements now total about $53 million.
 Before we know it, they may be some more cases, and — $10 million here, $10 million there — before we know, we are talking about real money.

 Money does not appear to be the main concern for the Canadian government.
-After all, what is another $53 million that is being added to the $12 trillion of what we already owe to lenders and future generations will be made to try but never manage to pay it all anyway?
+After all, what is another $53 million that is being added to the $12 trillion of what we already owe to lenders and future generations, which we will be made to try but never manage to pay all back anyway?

 By the same token, just in case the Canadian government is incapable of keeping track of who wishes to go where (which they are and can’t), why not just issue a general travel advisory and tell all Canadians, when they purchase their tickets, that they will be going at their own risk?
 That is what health-insurance companies do, and why shouldn’t they?
 They need to worry about making a profit.
 Our governments don’t even worry about the debts they run up.
 They don’t, because no one holds them accountable.